-Challenge number Detail of challenge 1 Assessments, observations and discussion with KS3 teachers and stu- dents indicate that disadvantaged students generally have lower levels of reading comprehension skills than their peers.
-This affects their pro- gress in all subjects.
-Over the past 2 years, our data shows increased numbers of students arriving with below age-related expectations are disadvantaged.
+Challenge number Detail of challenge 1 Assessments, observations and discussion with KS3 teachers and students indicate that disadvantaged students generally have lower levels of reading comprehension skills than their peers.
+This affects their progress in all subjects.
+Over the past few years, our data shows increased numbers of students arriving with below age-related expectations are disadvantaged.
 This further indicates the impact of the pandemic on the literacy gaps for these students.
-2 Our data indicates that the education and wellbeing of many of our dis- advantaged students has been impacted by partial school closures to a greater extent than for other students.
-We have also identified increas- ing social and emotional issues for many students, such as anxiety, de- pression (diagnosed by medical professionals) and low self-esteem and lack of confidence.
-These challenges particularly affect disadvantaged students, including their attainment and attendance; PP students are twice as likely to have attendance of below 92%.
-These findings are backed up by several national studies.
-This has resulted in significant knowledge gaps resulting in students falling further behind age-related expectations, across most subjects.
+2 Our data indicates that the education and wellbeing of many of our disadvantaged students has been impacted by partial school closures to a greater extent than for other students.
+We have also identified increasing social and emotional issues for many students, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem and lack of confidence.
+These challenges traditionally affect disadvantaged students, including their attainment and attendance; PP students were twice as likely to have attendance of below 92% two years ago however currently there is little gap between PP and NPP in overall average attendance and in those lower than 92%.
+There are still significant knowledge gaps resulting in students falling further behind age-related expectations, across most subjects as a result of the Covid-pandemic.
 3 Our observations suggest many lower attaining disadvantaged students lack metacognitive / self-regulation strategies when faced with challenging tasks.
 This results in poor behaviour for learning, and increasing need for a focus on values and ethos and routines.
-Exclusion data for the year to date indicates that 80% of exclusions are of students who are disadvantaged, compared with 20% non-PP, supporting the evidence that our disadvantaged students are less able to regulate their behaviour.
-4 Our assessments and observations have indicated that there are a larger number of Higher Potential Learners (HPLs) at risk of underachievement in likely examination regime, this is particularly the case for our disadvantaged students.
-Our AG1 data shows that there is a gap between the grades obtained by our HPL and their targets based on FFT(D) and nearly all of our HPL who are also disadvantaged are below or significantly below their targets across the Core Subjects.
-Middle Potential Learners (MPLs) attainment rates at the 4+/5+ levels has also indicated a small gap between those achieving 5+ who are disadvantaged compared to non-disadvantaged, which is impacting their access and passport to further curriculum choice.
+Exclusion/ suspension data for the year to date indicates that 72% of exclusions are of students who are disadvantaged, compared with 29% non-PP, supporting the evidence that our disadvantaged students are less able to regulate their behaviour but this is a closing of the gap in this data (by 17%) on comparable figures two years ago.
+4 Our assessments and observations have indicated that there are a larger number of Higher Potential Learners (HPLs) at risk of underachievement in public examinations, this is particularly the case for our disadvantaged students.
+Our Data Drop 1 (DD1) data for Year 11 shows that there is a gap in the underachievement of our PP and NPP HPL students.
+Based on CATS TMG 93% of our HPL PP students are underachieving compared to 75% of our NPP HPL students across the Core Subjects.
+All our MPL PP students are underachieving compared to 92% of our NPP MPL students this impacts on disadvantaged compared to non-disadvantaged students and their access and passport to further curriculum choice.
 5 The pandemic has had a particularly detrimental impact on the development of Cultural Capital and Enrichment opportunities across the school.
 This has led to a decrease in aspirations especially in our disadvantaged cohort.
 This has indicated to us the need for further development of Careers Education, Information, Advice and Guidance (CEIAG) activities and opportunities to introduce our students to positive role models and a wider range of enrichment activities designed to promote their aspirations.